 Lately, the two horizontal sensors in operation keep elongating at a very slow rate.
-The elongation rate for sensor MCA60004 has tripled in the last six months, to about 14 microns per month, while for sensor MCA60005 the rate has increased from 20 to 23 microns per month.
-Despite this, the elongation rates are still very small, and so are the displacements measured, so more time is needed to take these values as a significant horizontal displacement of the canister.
+The elongation rate for sensor MCA60004, which had increased in the previous report to about 16 microns per month, has maintained this trend while for sensor MCA60005 the rate has decreased from 19 to 12 microns per month.
+Despite this, the elongation rates are still very small, and so are the displacements measured: in the last two years, the elongation of sensor MCA60004 was 0.370 mm, while for sensor MCA60005 was 0.993 mm, so the horizontal displacement of the canister is not significant.

-5 DATA PLOT deposition hole 3
+A8.5 DATA PLOT deposition hole 3

-6 DATA PLOT deposition hole 6
+A8.6 DATA PLOT deposition hole 6